perstarke-webdev/panorama-perspectives-blog/_posts/2024-12-15-business-better-than-ever.md

 By sharing more of my personal side, I’ve created a business that’s not just a job – it’s a true reflection of me.

+### **5. Supporting My Clients Beyond the Website**

+This year, I made it a priority to show more of my clients and their amazing work.
+On my blog, Instagram, and even in casual conversations, I share not only the websites I create for them but also what they do – their businesses, their projects, their passions.
+These are things I genuinely love and want to support, so sharing them feels natural to me.

+Why?
+Because I’m not just delivering a website.
+I want to see my clients succeed and know I’ve helped, even if just a little bit.
+Sharing their work helps them reach more people, builds stronger relationships, and lets them know I’m genuinely invested in their success.
+And it’s not just about them – it makes me happy too.
+When they thrive, I feel like I’ve contributed to something meaningful.

+This also ties into another small, personal practice I started recently: sending handwritten and individually printed postcards to my clients after we’ve worked together.
+It’s a small gesture, but it means a lot to me.
+I truly appreciate their trust in me to support their vision, and taking the time to send a personal thank-you is one way to show that.

+These thoughtful actions – sharing their work, sending postcards, and scheduling regular check-ins to make sure their websites continue to serve them well – are all part of what I call "over-delivering."
+I don’t just deliver the website and walk away.
+I go the extra mile to support them, building stronger relationships that bring happiness on both sides.

+Over-delivering isn’t just about business; it’s about care.
+And in the long run, it always pays off – for them and for me.
+Stronger business relationships mean more referrals, returning clients, and, most importantly, a sense of fulfillment.